-A. General Education Requirements .
-40 hours
+Requirements 40 hours

-В. Major Requiremen ts .
-36 hours
+its

-HIS 4999 Philosophy and Methodology of History
+Philosophy and Methodology of History

 Two courses select ted from the following:

 HIS 1115 The West and the World to the Early Modern Era

 HIS 1125 The West and the World Since the Early Modern Era

 HIS 2215 The American Experience through the Civil War

 HIS 2225 The American Experience since the Civil War

 One course selecte d from the following:

 HIS/POS 3175 United States Foreign Policy

 HIS 3355 History of Florida

 HIS 3550 Selected Topics in United States or Latin American History

 One course selecte d from the following:

 HIS 3155 History of Germany

 HIS 3185 History of England

 HIS 3215 History of Russia and the Soviet Union

 HIS 3455 Selected Topics in History of the Western World

-One course selecte d from the following:
+One course selecte ed from the following:

 HIS 3275 History of East Asia

 HIS 3365 History of Modern Latin America

 HIS 3415 History of the Middle East

 HIS 3555 Selected Topics in World or Thematic History

 One course selecte d from the following:

-HIS 4455 Seminar on Selected Topics in the History of the Western Wo rld
+HIS 4455 Seminar on Selected Topics in the History of the Western World

-HIS 4550 Seminar on Selected Topics in U. S. or Latin American Histor ry
+HIS 4550 Seminar on Selected Topics in U.S. or Latin American History

 HIS 4555 Seminar in Selected Topics in World or Thematic History

 One course selecte d from any 3000-level HIS offering

 One HIS course (n on-designated)

-C. Bachelor of Arts D egree Requirements .
-20 hours
+C. Bachelor of Arts D egree Requirements

-- TD 4 1 440.1
+D. Electives

+E. Total